 Who were the gods of Egypt?
 In Ex 12:12 explains that one of purposes of the plagues was to demonstrate God’s might over all so-called gods.
 God showed his sovereignty over all the nations of the earth and their “gods.”
 This was evangelistic, showing the world that there is no one else to turn to for life.
 God desires all people to come to a saving knowledge of the truth, and a large part of that truth is that he is the only God and that faith in him is the only faith that accomplishes salvation and eternal life.
 The Egyptians were devoted to their gods and trusted in them fully.
 Israel during their 430-years in Egypt had embraced these gods as well (Lev.
 17:7; Josh 24:14).
 These gods could not save.
 Trust in a variety of gods was at the heart of that belief system, exposing these gods as nothing, unable to save, unable to grant life, and unable to defend Egypt and the Egyptians against the God of the Hebrews.
 This was a convincing method of forcing people to look elsewhere than their discredited gods for salvation.

-V 42-50.
+Exodus 12:43-50.
 Once again, they are told to observe this event and given further instructions in how to do so.
 These regulations supplement previous instructions concerning the Passover.
-Foreigners were not to partake of it, unless they were circumcised slaves purchased by Israel.
+Foreigners were not to partake of it, unless they were circumcised slaves purchased by the Israel.
 Workers hired by Israel were not to partake of it.
-Foreigners who sought to become one with Israel after being circumcised could join with them eating and celebrating the feast.
-The Passover was a community festival, celebrated by all in their own homes.
+Foreigners who sought to become one with Israel after being circumcised could join with them in eating the feast.
+The Passover was a community festival, to be celebrated by all in their own homes.
 They were not to break any of the bones of the sacrificed animals, because it carried prophetic significance (John 19:33-36).